daemonburrito/es-wx/README.md

 - Fetching of binaries from NOAA servers and responsible use of `ServiceWorkers` and caching for offline use and friendliness with limited resources.
-  - Almost everyone will be using the 5-minute old data, as it is available on NOAA HTTP and FTP servers.
-Gracefully getting that data without getting in trouble is top priority.
+  - ~~Almost everyone will be using the 5-minute old data, as it is available on NOAA HTTP and FTP servers.
+Gracefully getting that data without getting in trouble is top priority.~~ Included is a caching proxy, `es-wx-tgftp-proxy`, which will work for development.
   - I don't have a real-time paid connection, so someone who has such a connection will be required to decode streaming data.